Hiking to Sky Pond was going to be the farthest and highest I’ve ever hiked.

 The trail can be accessed from the Bear Lake parking area or the Glacier Gorge parking area.
 I suggest arriving around sunrise to ensure a parking spot.

 The trail to Sky Pond converges with several other trails along the way.
 I’m not going to try and explain how to stay on the correct trail to reach Sky Pond.
 I think visuals would help the most.
-So click here and here to see maps so you don’t end up on the wrong trail!
+So click here for a map and here for a trail guide/map so you don’t end up on the wrong trail!
 You can also read a more in-depth description of the trail here.

 Now, let’s dive right into hiking to Sky Pond!